-I am acquiring a new build flat in Lytham St Annes and my lawyer is informing me that she is duty bound to the lender to disclose incentives from the builder.
-The Estate Agents are hassling me to sign contracts and my preference is not to prolong the conveyancing. is my lawyer playing by the book?
+I am buying a newly constructed flat in Lytham St Annes and my solicitor is advising me that she is duty bound to the bank to disclose incentives from the seller.
+I am under pressure to exchange contracts and I don't want to prolong deal. is my lawyer playing by the book?

-You should not exchange unless you have been advised to do so by your conveyancing practitioner.
-A precondition to being on a lender panel is to comply with the UK Finance Lenders’ Handbook conditions.
+You should not exchange unless you have been advised to do so by your solicitor.
+A precondition to being on a lender panel is to comply with the UK Finance Lenders’ Handbook specifications.
 The CML Conveyancing Handbook requires that your lawyer have the appropriate Disclosure of Incentive form completed by the developer and accepted by your lender.

-Due to the encouragement of my in-laws I had a survey completed on a house in Lytham St Annes in advance of instructing lawyers.
-I have been informed that there is a flying freehold aspect to the property.
-My surveyor has said that some banks tend refuse to give a loan on such a house.
+I opted to have a survey completed on a property in Lytham St Annes in advance of appointing solicitors.
+I have been informed that there is a flying freehold overhang to the house.
+The surveyor advised that some banks tend refuse to issue a loan on such a home.

 It depends who your proposed lender is.
 Santander has different instructions from Nationwide.
 If you contact us we can look into this further via the relevant lender.
 If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Lytham St Annes.
 Conveyancing will be smoother if you use a solicitor in Lytham St Annes especially if they are acquainted with such properties in Lytham St Annes.